 - Freezing Precipitation (liquid precipitation freezing in contact with hard surfaces)

 - Temperature Inversion (an increase in air temperature of 10C or more in the lowest 1000ft)

 All warnings are provided in a standardised text format.

 Warnings are issued every six hours, four times per day* at the following times (UTC):

 |Time of update||Period of validity|

-The set times for updating the UK aerodrome warnings product allows the Met Office to provide appropriate lead times in order to provide advance notice of hazards relevant to aviation.
+The set times for updating the UK Aerodrome Weather Warnings Service allows the Met Office to provide appropriate lead times in order to provide advance notice of hazards relevant to aviation.
 This assists aerodromes and pilots planning to respond to these hazards.

 All warnings have at least six hours lead time, with the exception of thunderstorm warnings that have a lead time of one hour.
 The warnings cover all or part of the six hour periods.